 Upselling encourages the customer to order from a special promotion that is in effect for up to three items, when the order is eligible based on the one or more categories, including source code, customer or item class, state, or payment type.
 An upsell promotion window will appear in Order Entry if the order is valid for one of the above criteria, and the order date is on or between the start and stop dates for the upsell promotion.

 User classes are logical groupings of users, for example all Order Entry operators.
 Like the individual user record, a default menu and default company can be assigned so that all users in this user class will sign on to the same menu and work within the same company.
 Authority to companies, menu options, secured features and user defined functions can also be assigned at the user class level.

 User records allow an individual to sign on and access all or some of the features of the system.
-A user can be a customer service representative, an order entry operator, or a system administrator.
-Each user on the system must have both a user profile and a user control record.
+A user can be a customer service representative, order entry operator, or warehouse worker.
+Each user on the system must have a user record.

 Variable sets are lists of items that customers can choose from to make up the set they want to purchase.
 Like sets, variable sets are assembled when the set variable is picked and packed.
-The items which make up the variable set might not appear on the same pick slip, but the picks are created at the same time.
+The items which make up the variable set might not appear on the same pick slip, but the pick slips are generated at the same time.

 VAT is a taxing method that applies in only certain states in countries.
 When an order is subject to VAT, the customer is charged a tax-inclusive price, and the tax amount is “hidden” on the order detail line for the item, not included in the Tax bucket for the order.

 Vendor Portal: Locate provides a Vendor Portal where vendors can log in and work with their assigned purchase orders.
 The Vendor Portal typically resides on a separate server outside your firewall.
 Tasks available in the Vendor Portal include inquiry, pack slip generation, shipment confirmation, and invoice creation.